 I work with scientists, art directors, editors, educators, designers, mint staff, program stakeholders, and many other individuals to deliver high quality custom art for a variety of uses.

-My experience includes projects small and large.
+My experience as a scientific illustrator, artist, and designer includes projects small and large.
 A sampling:

 - Several interpretive sign illustrations for a local municipality’s natural areas